Current Exhibition · Gstaad, Switzerland

 "To drift is not to escape.
 It is to remain open to the wound of beauty."

 The exhibition is accompanied by a catalogue with an essay by Hélène Cixous and a conversation between Vito and artist Etel Adnan (in memoriam).
+The gallery has made no works available for sale during the run of the exhibition.

 View Artist Profile